grzesiek-galezowski/tdd-ebook/README.md

  1. Specifying Boundaries and Conditions
  1. Triangulation

-Part2: Test-Driven Development in Object Oriented World
+*Part2: Test-Driven Development in Object Oriented World*
+ 1. TBD
+*Part3: Beyond Objects - TDD on higher levels*
+ 1. TBD

 At least four or five more chapters are planned